Job Requirements and Unemployment While on OPT

 According to SEVP Guidance found at https://www.ice.gov/doclib/sevis/pdf/optDirectlyRelatedGuidance.pdf, all F-1 students must provide a description of how their OPT employment is directly related to their major area of study.

 You must submit on OPT Relationship to Major request for each employer you have while on Post-Completion OPT to explain how your employment is related to your degree.
-Please see the Reporting Requirements section below for full details.
+Please see our Reporting Requirements page for full details.

 You may also wish to utilize websites that provide a general crosswalk between jobs and programs of study, such as: